 Shayna offers a 100% money-back guarantee if you are unsatisfied—but I think you will be very happy with the course.
 Shayna really cares about her students.
 She’ll do her best to help you if you have questions.

-I want to mention that if you decide to buy this course after clicking the link below, I will receive a small payment for suggesting it—but I am only recommending the course because I think it’s the BEST way to learn these verbs.
+If you decide to buy this course after clicking the link below, I will receive a small payment for suggesting it—but I am only recommending the course because I think it’s the BEST way to learn these verbs.
+(If you want to understand more about my connection with Shayna's Phrasal Verbs in Conversation course, check out my Affiliate Disclosure page.)

 I’ve written several pages to help you understand many of them, but they are so important in English conversation that they are worth the in-depth study this course provides!
 Check it out now!